 To make money online, get a website then sell something.

-Like any business, to make money you need to sell something.
 What can you sell online?
 Either your thing or someone else’s thing.

 There are 5 main ways people make money online — that is, 5 main things people sell.
 They are: